ACM40960/project-YeLiu/README.md

 ### Future Work
 Exploring transfer learning methods with pre-trained models, facial landmark alignment, additional data augmentation, addressing class imbalance and expanding the dataset to include more varied examples could improve the model's classification capabilities.

-*Additional Information: This dataset is employed in the context of a Kaggle Challenge, where the first winning entry achieved an accuracy of 71.16%, while our own model attained an accuracy of **69.27%**.*
+*Additional Information: This dataset is employed in the context of a Kaggle Challenge, where the first winning entry achieved an accuracy of 71.16%, while this model attained an accuracy of **69.27%**.*

 ## Acknowledgments
 The facial emotion recognition algorithm was adapted from the following sources: